 We are back in production restoration on 155418.
 During some fuselage sanding a new set of names was revealed.
 Pilot Lt Col C.M.
 Acree, Commanding Officer of VMO-2, and AO, CWO-4 G.L.
 Hunter.

-Both were shot down 32 years ago on January 18th, 1991 while flying a mission over Southern Iraq/Kuwait in OV-10A 155435.
+Both ejected 32 years ago on January 18th, 1991 while flying a mission over Southern Iraq/Kuwait in OV-10A 155435.

-They both had a successful Ejection in the LW3B Ejection seat, however, Col Acree suffered a neck injury.
+They both had a successful ejection in the LW3B Ejection seat, however, Col Acree suffered a neck injury.
 CWO-4 Hunter had some head-face injury from shrapnel from the SAM hit on the left boom engine.
 Both were then captured by Iraqi forces and held as POWs until the end of the war.